 The starting price for homes in Chester is approximately $227,000.
 These homes typically include three bedrooms, one bathroom, and a living space of 1,500 square feet.
 Additionally, they are situated on almost 2,000 square feet of land.
 The highest quality residences reach a maximum price of $2 million for a spacious home featuring five bedrooms, three bathrooms and more than 1.5 acres of land.
 “The pricing is just right,” says Jump III, “Some of the homes are as old as 60 to 70 years old.”
 Those who do not care for HOAs are in luck — there aren’t any in Chester.
 Chester’s rural region, part of the tri-town area encompassing Essex and neighboring Deep River, is characterized by its expansive lot sizes and proximity to the Connecticut River.
 The CAP Index crime score for the area is 2 out of 10, which is lower than the national average of 4.

 According to Niche, students in Chester are enrolled in Regional School District 4, which is regarded as the fourth-best school district in Middlesex County.
 The district has received an A-minus grade and has excellent reviews for its academic programs, teaching staff, extracurricular organizations and activities, and college preparation.
-Students commence their educational voyage at Chester Elementary School, which holds the second position among primary schools in Middlesex County according to Niche rankings.
-The school possesses an A rating.
-John Winthrop Middle School has received a B rating from Niche.
-Valley Regional High School, graded a B-plus by Niche, is renowned for its exceptional professors, diverse range of clubs and activities, and rigorous academic programs.
+Students can commence their educational voyage at Chester Elementary School, which holds the second position among primary schools in Middlesex County according to Niche rankings.
+The school holds an A rating.
+John Winthrop Middle School has received a B rating and Valley Regional High School, graded a B-plus by Niche, is renowned for its exceptional teachers, diverse range of clubs and activities, and rigorous academic programs.
 All schools within this district have been recognized among the top 10 educational institutions in Middlesex County by Niche.
 There are also seven local colleges and universities nearby, including Mitchell College.

 Reservoir edge parks